edpichler/snippets.pichler.network/content/docs/linux/curl.md

 # bookComments: false
 # bookSearchExclude: false
 ---
-## Check if a website contains a text
+## Check if a website contains a text using cURL
 ``` bash
 if curl -L -s --compressed https://snippets.pichler.network  | grep 'docker'; \
     then echo "Website is up."; \